Beyond the Poseidon Adventure: Reception

+Beyond the Poseidon Adventure was universally panned by critics.
 On Rotten Tomatoes the film has an approval rating of 0% based on reviews from 8 critics, with an average rating of 3.50/10.
-On Metacritic the film has a weighted average score of 22 out of 100, based on 6 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 22 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.

 Roger Ebert gave the film one star out of four.
 Janet Maslin of The New York Times wrote that Irwin Allen "is so obviously ill-equipped to stage action scenes in cramped quarters that his audience winds up wishing as fervently as his characters for a chance to see the light of day".
 Variety wrote that the film "comes off as a virtual remake of the 1972 original, without that film's mounting suspense and excitement".
 Gene Siskel gave the film one star out of four and slammed it as "virtually the same story as the original disaster film", with "shoddily painted sets; tiny studio-created fires all of the same size; and dialog that could be written by a 1st-grader".
 Kevin Thomas of the Los Angeles Times called the film "an instance of too little too late.
 The sequel is painstakingly crafted and pleasant to watch but seems routine and even tedious at times, mainly because there has been so much razzle-dazzle on the screen since the S.S.
 Poseidon capsized—including, of course, Allen's own Towering Inferno".
 Clyde Jeavons of The Monthly Film Bulletin wrote that the film "is not so much a sequel as a remake, and a fairly dismal, cut-price one at that, its shoddiness being risibly exemplified from the start by the almost Python-esque studio-tank storm which assails Michael Caine's see-sawing salvage tug".